chenhao-ye/cs537-sp21-discussion/week13/README.md

 pthread_mutex_destroy(&mutex);
 ```

 After destroying the mutex, all calls to this mutex variable will fail.
-Sometimes it won't cause any problem without explictly destroy it, but it is always a good practice to do so.
+Sometimes it won't cause any problem without explicitly destroy it, but it is always a good practice to do so.
 See this [link](https://stackoverflow.com/questions/14721229/is-it-necessary-to-call-pthread-mutex-destroy-on-a-mutex) for more details.

 ## Condition Variable